Global markets weekly update

 Japan

-• Japanese stocks finished the week lower, with the Nikkei 225 Index losing 2.5% and the broader TOPIX Index down 2.1%.
+• Japanese stocks gained over the week with the Nikkei 225 rising 5.6% and the broader TOPIX Index up 5.3%.

 China